-Bail was set at $250,000 each due to the weight of the controlled substance.
+Bail was set at $250,000 each due to the weight of the controlled substance and the fact that the clients were intending to travel to more than just the next contiguous county.
 The families of our clients were not able to afford the bail amount.

 The families came to Greg Hill & Associates.
 They met with Greg Hill and explained what had happened, although they were not aware of exactly what had happened.

 Greg Hill then appeared at the arraignment for each client and made a written motion to reduce bail under Penal Code § 1275.
 Greg argued to the judge that each client was not a public safety danger because neither had any criminal history.
 Each client also had jobs and each had their entire family in the city where they lived.
 In other words, they were not flight risks.
-They did not own a passport or a Visa.
+Neither owned a passport or a Visa.
 They also were generally cooperative with police and appeared unaware that what was found in the car was there.

 For more information about the issues in this case summary, click on the following articles:

 - What Is Bail and Can It Be Reduced?

 - How Is Bail Set?